lagerdata/demo-nucleo-f334r8/README.md

 ## Build Instructions
 A Lager environment with build instructions is included in this repository.
 To build the project simply run:
-`lager exec cmake-build`
+`lager exec build`
 This will build all the targets in this project.
 To see the different build options run:
 `lager devenv commands`
 If you would like to create a development environment from scratch do the following:
 `lager devenv delete` This deletes the current development environment
 `lager devenv create` This creates a new development environment.
 This will instruct users to choose a development environment image (e.g. cortex-m, stm32, ti, etc), where to mount their project in the docker container, and what shell type to use.
 For this project the default settings are OK.
-*Note: Go to https://hub.docker.com/u/lagerdata to view other development environments supported by Lager*
+*Note: In order to use Github Actions you'll need to mount the repo into `/github/workspace` NOT the default `/app` *Note: Go to https://hub.docker.com/u/lagerdata to view other development environments supported by Lager*

 To create a new build command run:
 `lager exec --command "user defined build command" --save-as user-defined-shortcut `

+For example, to build this project using CMake + Ninja a user can define the following:
+`lager exec --command "mkdir _build;cd _build;cmake .. -G Ninja;cmake --build ." --save-as build`
+Moving forward a user could then run `lager exec build`

+Similarly, to clean this project a user can define the following:
+`lager exec --command "cd _build;ninja -t clean" --save-as clean` And then run:
+`lager exec clean`

-For example, to build this project using the STM32CUBEIDE's gcc compiler a user can define the following:
+Or to build this project using the STM32CUBEIDE's gcc compiler a user can define the following:
-`lager exec --command "headless-build.sh -build demo-nucleo-f334r8 -importAll /app" --save-as my_build_cmd`
+`lager exec --command "headless-build.sh -build demo-nucleo-f334r8 -importAll /app" --save-as stm-build`
-Moving forward a user could then run `lager exec my_build_cmd`
+Moving forward a user could then run `lager exec stm-build`

 ## Flashing The Board